ig3/srf/README.md

 $ node index.js
 ```

 The server listens on port 8000 by default.

-But the server won't work until
-you have a database.
+But the server won't work until you have a database.
+The server works for
+me, with a database copied from Anki version 2.1.43.
+If you are using some
+other version of Anki, it probably won't work.
+Each release of Anki (many
+of them, at least) `upgrades` the database.
+The Anki Profiles screen has a
+Downgrade & Quit button, but it is not obvious what one is downgrading to
+and when I try it now it simply says that profiles can now be opened with
+an older verson of Anki.
+Last time I tried, older versions of Anki prompted
+to re-run the new version and downgrade.
+It might be necessary to step back
+through each release since, to get to an older release - I don't know, I
+haven't done it, but as of 2.1.43, there seems to be no way to downgrade
+anymore.

 I started with a copy of my Anki desktop database.
 I had to remove the
 collation in order to work with it.
 To do so, you can run the Perl script: